morassman/process-palette/README.md

 clipboard | Text currently on clipboard. fullCommand | The full command along with its arguments.
-Both the command and arguments will have their variables resolved. configDirAbsPath | Absolute path of folder where the `process-palette.json` configuration file is that defines this command. projectPath | Absolute path of project folder.
-If a file is open then that file's project folder will be used.
-If there isn't a file open then the first project's folder will be used.
+Both the command and arguments will have their variables resolved. configDirAbsPath | Absolute path of folder where the `process-palette.json` configuration file is that defines this command. projectPath | If projects are open then the first project's folder will be used.
 If there aren't any projects open then the path of the folder containing the `process-palette.json` file is used.

 **Input from editor**